Adding custom content to cells

 Executing Grid actions

-Use the api prop to access Grid API and execute actions directly, e.g. add-row:
+Use props to access Grid api and execute actions directly, e.g. add-row:

 import { Button } from "@svar-ui/react-core";